ByteAcademyCo/data-science-r/data-science-r.md

 ### 5.1 Random Forests

+Random forest is a great choice for nearly any prediction problem, even non-linear ones, that belongs to a larger class of machine learning algorithms called ensemble methods.

 #### 5.1.1 RFinfer

 RFinfer provides functions that use the infinitesimal jackknife to generate predictions and prediction variances from random forest models.